GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 | **Trusted tester accounts** | (Optional) A comma-separated list of individuals' email addresses to make your extension available to them for testing. |

 {% Aside 'important' %}
 The Trusted tester accounts field does *not* support using group email addresses such as those used for posting to Google groups or other forums.
+If you need to test with a group, do so using the item level visibility setting.
+Click **Items** in the menu at left.
+Scroll to **Visibility**.
+Then select **Private** and **Only truested testers from the current publisher settings**.
 {% endAside %}